 Our studies have shown 90%+ accuracy mastering data with Tamr technology, compared to only 50-80% accuracy with rules-based models.
 Tamr’s output is clean, consolidated data that can then be used to power visualization tools such as PowerBI, Qlik, Tableau, and Thoughtspot.

 2. Boosting operational efficiency

-Tamr Machine Learning technology is coupled with expert feedback to reduce the manual workflows required to integrate new datasets by up to 90%, requiring minimal hours of work from data stewards, as compared to months for IT-driven projects to adjust rules in MDM systems.
-The result is that data teams are better able to focus on higher-value business initiatives instead of manual data prep workflows.
+Tamr couples its Machine Learning technology with expert feedback to reduce the manual workflows required to integrate new datasets by up to 90%, requiring minimal hours of work from data stewards, as compared to months for IT-driven projects to adjust rules in master data management systems.
+The result is that data teams are able to focus on higher-value business initiatives instead of manual data prep workflows.

 3. Lowering the total cost of ownership for data projects and enhancing data operations reliably with cloud-native data mastering.

 It’s the widely-acknowledged consensus that today, cloud native subscriptions offer net savings of at least 30-50% over legacy, on-premises deployments for software.
 And that’s not mentioning the direct cost saving on labor (managing the infrastructure), hardware and utilities, and indirect cost saving that results from avoiding unplanned data downtime that causes productivity or even revenue loss.